dgroomes/mongodb-playground/incremental/README.md

 Source the `commands.sh` file using `source commands.sh` which will load your shell with useful commands.
 Commands include:

-* `doImport1` to import slice 1 of the Rhode Island data
+* `doImport1` to import slice 1 of the ZIP Code data
-* `doImport2` to import slice 2 of the Rhode Island data
+* `doImport2` to import slice 2 of the ZIP Code data
-* `doImport3` to import slice 3 of the Rhode Island data
+* `doImport3` to import slice 3 of the ZIP Code data
 * `doAvg` execute the `zips-averages.js` script
 * `doAvgInc` execute the `zips-averages-incremental.js` script
 * `doDropAll` drop all collections